 James Joyce Penthouse Suite

-James Joyce, born in Dublin on 2nd February 1882, left a remarkable legacy as an Irish novelist, short story writer, and poet.
-In 1904, he briefly rented the front upstairs room at No. 60 Shelbourne Road, Ballsbridge, from the McKernan family.
-It was from this house, on 16th June 1904, that he set out to meet Nora Barnacle, who would later become his wife.
-Joyce immortalised this date by setting the events of his novel, Ulysses, on the same day.
+James Joyce Suite is Dublin's largest 5 Star Suite.
+James Joyce, born in Dublin on February 2nd, 1882, left an admirable legacy as an Irish novelist, short story writer and poet.
+In 1904, he rented the front upstairs room of No. 60 Shelbourne Road, Ballsbridge from a family called McKernan for a short period.
+It was from this house that, on 16 June 1904, he set out for a rendezvous with Nora Barnacle, later to be his wife.
+He commemorated this date by choosing it as the day on which the action of his novel, Ulysses, takes place.

 Sleeps up to eight guests with the option of two additional interconnecting* bedrooms | Quiet Room | Views Overlooking Ballsbridge and Garden Terrace